CuriousIbrahim/Code-Counting/README.md

 # Code-Counting

 Code Counting, written in Python 3 will explore a given root directory and print out:
+* Each language that was detected, and for each language that was detected:
-* Number of files that were counted
+    * THe lines of code
+    * Files
-* Total lines of code
+* And finally will state amount taken, total lines code, total files, and the average lines of code per file

-* Total time to process
+## Supported Languages

+- Java
+- Python
+- C/C++
+- Javascript
+- HTML
+- CSS
+- CP

 ## Current Known Bugs